 I get this question a lot: What is your favorite mushroom?
 My answer is a really young, tender, and fresh chicken of the woods mushrooms.
 It is an incredible mushroom to eat because it is so juicy and succulent.

 Chicken of the woods are most commonly foraged in the wild.
 They are frequently found growing from wounds of oak trees or at the base of the tree.
 The mushroom can also be found on some types of conifers, sweet chestnut trees or willow trees.
 In the Northeast, these mushrooms appear from early spring to late autumn.
 If the weather conditions are appropriate, the mushrooms can come back year after year.
-Unlike some mushrooms, chicken of the woods are a great option for freezing.
 If you find an abundance while foraging, or if you end up growing your own like we discuss below, then you can freeze the bounty that you do not consume while fresh.

 Growing chicken of the woods mushrooms at home

-Chicken of the woods is interesting because it is so delicious yet the ability to cultivate it is difficult.
+This is an interesting mushroom because it is so delicious yet the ability to cultivate it is difficult.
 Most mushroom farmers do not know how to grow it and there are not any consistent production methods for growing this mushroom.
 So we are left with this interesting predicament.
 We are exploring how to cultivate this mushroom and there are a lot of spawn providers that are trying to reliably grow this mushroom.

 I have seen a few farms successfully fruit chicken of the woods through inoculating logs.
 This has been done with the similar strategy used for growing shiitake mushrooms on logs, which involves drilling holes into the logs, filling the holes with plug spawn, sealing the holes, and letting the logs sit.
-Since we love chicken of the woods and have seen some farms successfully fruit them, we are offering chicken of the woods plug spawn through our website.
+Since we love chicken of the woods and have seen some farms successfully fruit them, we are offering this mushroom in plug spawn through our website.
 Growers can experiment with this mushroom on their own now.

 What I have learned involving the process of growing chicken of the woods